Guantánamo Periodic Review Guide

 3. Forever Prisoners

 Twenty-six captives have gone before the Periodic Review Board and were evaluated to be too dangerous to release.
 Thirteen of them were at one time considered candidates for trial, but were never charged.
-At right, Moath al Alwi, whose military advocate protested a glitch at his hearing, and was granted reconsideration and a new, full hearing on Nov.
-10.
+Above, Moath al Alwi, whose military advocate protested a glitch at his hearing, and was given a do-ever hearing then again denied release on Dec.
+21, 2016.

 NAME